Not sure if Mahana Fresh is right for you?

 Potential Mitigations

-- A franchise accountant must conduct a thorough review of the financial statements, including all footnotes, to assess the franchisor's viability.
+• A franchise accountant should thoroughly analyze the complete, audited financial statements, including all footnotes, to assess the franchisor's viability.

 High Franchisee Turnover